-In April 2016 his paper Ecotourism in the Falkland Islands was published in Geography Review, a journal aimed at A level students.
+In April 2016 his latest paper Ecotourism in the Falkland Islands was published in Geography Review, a journal aimed at A level students.

 Stephen has also found time to take exams in church organ playing and choir training.
 He maintains a regular church organ playing commitment in Cumbria.
 (See Church Music page).